Monthly Archives: May 2014

 Torrance: No Parking on Street Sweeping Day

 Torrance residents have a new issue facing them and that is the fact that due to Federal, State and County mandates we must cut down to zero the amount of trash that enters our storm drains; failure to comply will result in fines of up to $10,000 a day.
 One method of cutting down on the trash and debris is to improve the efficiency of our street sweepers; in order to accomplish this the City of Torrance is proposing the addition of no parking signs on street sweeping days.
-This has caused quite an uproar as many people are suggesting that this is not necessary; that people will voluntarily keep their cars off the street on street sweeping day.
-I saw one comment on Facebook that suggested, \”Street sweeping has been going on for years in my neighborhood – WITH NO SIGNS!
-Crazy, isn\’t it, to think that people might actually do what is best and right for their neighborhood WITHOUT forced government intervention?
-Every Monday there is NOT ONE car parked on the street as far as I can see.
-CRAZY!\”
+This has caused quite an uproar as many people are suggesting …

 Photos of the 55th Annual Armed Forces Day Parade

 Saturday afternoon, the City of Torrance hosted their 55th Annual Armed Forces Day Parade, the longest running military parade sponsored by any city in the United States.
 Each year a different branch of the military is honored with this year being the Navy.
 The Grand Marshal was United States Navy Rear Admiral Patrick J Lorge.
+In addition to the dignitaries, high school and military marching bands, and military equipment there were several aerial flyovers and a mass swearing in of about 600 young men and women to various branches of the armed forces.
+While it was a pretty hot day, …

 The 55th Annual Armed Forces Day Celebration in Torrance

-It is that time of year again, the Torrance Armed Forces Day celebration is this weekend with the highlight being the 2014 Armed Forces Day Parade, the nation\’s longest running military parade sponsored by any city which will be held Saturday from 1:30-3:30 PM.
+It is that time of year again, the Torrance Armed Forces Day celebration is this weekend with the highlight being the 2014 Armed Forces Day Parade, the nation’s longest running military parade sponsored by any city which will be held Saturday from 1:30-3:30 PM.
 Every year a different branch of the military is honored and this year it is the US Navy.
 The parade runs down Torrance Boulevard from Crenshaw to Madronna.
 If we are lucky and the weather forecast is correct, it should be a lot cooler than it has been.
+These photos are of the military exhibits which …

-Mooneyes Mother\’s Day Show & Drags
+Mooneyes Mother’s Day Show & Drags

 Regular readers of GotBaddog may recall that since 2010 I have been attending and photographing the Mooneyes Christmas Party, Car Show & Drag Races at Irwindale Speedway.
 This past December the weather did the unthinkable by raining out the event; if you can imagine rain in December.
-As a result, Mooneyes rescheduled the event for Saturday, May 10 and renamed it the Mooneyes Mother\’s Day Show & Drags.
+As a result, Mooneyes rescheduled the event for Saturday, May 10 and renamed it the Mooneyes Mother’s Day Show & Drags.
 Even though I had other plans, I decided to stop by Irwindale to check out the morning action.
+The first thing I noticed was that there was a much smaller crowd that …

 My take on the upcoming Torrance election

-\"Furey On June 3, 2014 the California Primary Election will be held to vote on statewide measures as well as local offices.
+On June 3, 2014 the California Primary Election will be held to vote on statewide measures as well as local offices.
 For Torrance, this is a pretty important election as our current mayor, Frank Scotto will term out and there are four city council seats that are up for grabs.
 We have three candidates running for Mayor and sixteen candidates vying for the four city council seats.
+As far as mayoral candidates are concerned, we are pretty lucky.
+Over the past few years I have had the opportunity to observe, interact and talk to all three candidates and I can …

 5th Annual Fiesta Fundraiser coming May 13

-\"dewart Allison Dewart, attended Towers Elementary, Bert Lynn Middle School and was Captain of her soccer team at West High School in Torrance.
+Allison Dewart, attended Towers Elementary, Bert Lynn Middle School and was Captain of her soccer team at West High School in Torrance.
 In 2006, during her freshman year at Loyola Marymount University, she was killed in an auto accident caused by a drunk driver going the wrong way on the freeway.
-In 2010 Allison\’s parents established The Allison Dewart Memorial Scholarship Foundation to award scholarships to female West High School students in her memory.
+In 2010 Allison’s parents established The Allison Dewart Memorial Scholarship Foundation to award scholarships to female West High School students in her memory.
+As Allison’s motto was “Mexican food is always good” the Dewarts teamed up with local Mexican restaurant, El Paso Cantina to enhance their fundraising efforts.
+On …